johnmikepty/portfolio_app/src/content/experience/omegatech.md

 endYear: 2024
 ---

-- Led the Cashier division, managing integrations for financial services and supervising QA engineers.
+- Led a team in the Cashier division, managing integrations for financial services and supervising Developers and QA engineers.

 - Designed and implemented .NET Core applications with Hexagonal Architecture, OpenAPI, and MS SQL Service Broker for credit card processing.

-- Automated internal approval processes using Microsoft Power Automate, Teams, Outlook, and SharePoint.
+- Automated an internal approval documents processes using Microsoft Power Automate integrating MS Teams, Outlook, and SharePoint.

 - Integrated third-party APIs for payment processors, EWallets, EChecks, and cryptocurrencies.